 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13") which replaces the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-The new guidance is effective for fiscal years beginning after December 15, 2019.
-The Company is evaluating the effect, if any, the update will have on its financial statements when adopted in fiscal year 2021.
+In November 2019 the FASB issued ASU No. 2019-10, Financial Instruments - Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates which defers the effective date of ASU 2016-13 to fiscal years beginning after December 15, 2022.
+The Company is evaluating the effect, if any, the update will have on its financial statements when adopted in fiscal year 2024.